openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Ecosystem Implementation Considerations

-This document intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
+This specification intentionally leaves certain extensions for ecosystems to define, in order to enable broad compatibility across differing or even conflicting requirements.
 These include:

 - Whether to adopt the Presentation profile, Issuance profile, or both
 - Which Credential format to support across issuance and presentation